 2) In the Device Manager window, double-click on the Universal Serial Bus controllers to expand its drop-down list.

-3) Right click one of USB Hubs and select Properties.
+3) Right-click one of the USB Hubs and select Properties.

-4) In the Properties window, select Power Management tab, and deselect Allow the computer to turn off this device to save power, then click OK.
+4) In the Properties window, select the Power Management tab, and deselect Allow the computer to turn off this device to save power, then click OK.

-5) If there is more than one USB Hub on your PC, then repeat step 3 and 4 above to apply the same settings to other USB Hubs.
+5) If there is more than one USB Hub on your PC, then repeat steps 3 and 4 above to apply the same settings to other USB Hubs.

 After completing the steps above, you can check if your Razer Deathadder mouse works.